When is the Chicago Toy Soldier Show?

-How much and where does CTSS advertise the Chicago Toy Soldier Show?
+How much and where does CTSS advertise the Chicagoland Toy Soldier Show?

 Advertising is the largest expenditure category in the CTSS annual budget; we have increased this budget category considerably from past years.
-We currently advertise in Old Toy Soldier Magazine, Toy Soldier and Model Figure Magazine, Antique Toy World Magazine, Playset Magazine, Plastic Warrior (UK), Zinnlaube Magazine (Germany), Euro-Figuren (France), and Military Trader Magazine.
-We advertise at toy soldier shows, at militaria shows, at many antique malls across the United States, and maintain a mailing list of over 1,000 collectors.
+We currently advertise in Old Toy Soldier Magazine, Toy Soldier Collector and Historic Figure Magazine, Playset Magazine, Plastic Warrior (UK), Zinnlaube Magazine (Germany), and Figuren (Germany).
+We promote CTSS in person by attending toy soldier shows across the country and around the world.
+We advertise CTSS at militaria shows and at many antique malls across the United States; we maintain a mailing list of over 1,000 collectors.
+We also have a Facebook page where vendors and attendees can interact with CTSS staff, and YouTube videos that highlight the Chicagoland Toy Soldier Show experience.
 During the weeks preceding the Show, we advertise in print and online in the Chicago and Northwest suburban media.
 We are always looking for additional opportunities to advertise the Show; please send us your suggestions.

 To paraphrase Benjamin Franklin, “there is nothing certain other than death, taxes, AND RATE INCREASES.”
 The cost of doing business continues to increase in our world; therefore, to maintain a status quo costs more.
-CTSS has done more than maintain a status quo; we have added innovations that make the Chicago Toy Soldier Show an easier, more pleasant experience for our vendors.
-We have also increased Show advertising.
-These value-added initiatives come at a cost.
-We ask our vendors to share that cost with us.
-Note that there has not been an increase in table rentals for a number of years.
+CTSS has done more than maintain a status quo; we have added innovations that make the Chicagoland Toy Soldier Show an easier, more pleasant experience for our vendors.

 The Show is growing slightly.
 Each year we welcome new participants.
 New vendors and attendees are offset in number by those that are no longer active in the hobby or do not attend for health reasons.
 The average age in our hobby is increasing each year.
 CTSS is continually looking for new participants in our hobby.
 We welcome your suggestions.
 When our participants have a successful Show, we have a successful Show.
 Please help us to ensure that happens.